humaine-anac/chat-ui/README.md

 - Optionally, edit assistantParams.json to contain a valid Watson Assistant api key, url, and assistant id.
 This should be the same file as used in the repository agent-jok.
 - start the nodeJS server, index.js
     - node index.js
-- open the index.html (http://localhost:2500) page in a browser and refresh
+- open the Chat UI index.html (http://localhost:2500) page in a browser and refresh
+    - open the Human Assistant UI web page in a browser
+    - go to the Chat UI web page and start the round
-    - the node server should indicate a connection was made
+    - the Chat UI node server should indicate a connection was made and the round was created and the statusCode should be 200
 - endpoints can be edited in the ~/data/endpoints.json file

 ## Contributing